-With this post we want to illustrate a particular approach to sales negotiation that has its origin in the teaching of the great philosopher Socrates, who lived almost 2 500 years ago, but with a definitely important and current legacy of thought.
+With this post, we want to illustrate a particular approach to sales negotiation that has its origin in the teaching of the great philosopher Socrates, who lived almost 2 500 years ago, but with an unquestionably important and current legacy of thought.

 Explaining in a few lines the biography and philosophy of Socrates is not an easy task.
-We will try to outline at least the essential features for our argument.
+We will try to outline at least the essential features of our argument.

 Socrates was a Greek philosopher, one of the most important exponents of the Western philosophical tradition.
-The most important contribution he has made to the history of human thought consists in his typical method of philosophical inquiry, based on dialogue and the value of doubt as levers to generate knowledge.
+The most important contribution he has made to the history of human thought consists of his typical philosophical inquiry method, based on dialogue and the value of doubt as levers to generate knowledge.

 What does Socrates have to do with sales negotiation?